melekaltun/melekaltun/README.md

 - 👋 Hi, I’m @melekaltun
-- 👀 I’m interested in programming
+- 👀 I am interested in AI, AutoML and optimization of AI.
-- 🌱 I’m currently learning C#
+- 🌱 I am currently developing the AutoML system
 - 📫 How to reach me: melekaltunm7@gmail.com